Minecraft-Malware-Prevention-Alliance/working-groups/docs/sandboxing/session-id/proposal.md

 Because this modifies Authlib, it could be seen as modifying DRM by potentially allowing you to choose a different session server and bypass certain protections.

-However, the authors believe that this modified Authlib would not reduce any security/DRM offered by the current Authlib.

-There are two scenarios to consider:
-- The server is on offline mode
-    - Changing the session server would not reduce security because the Minecraft server isn't making any calls to the session server, so logins will always succeed
-- The server is on online mode
-    - Changing the session server would not reduce security because the server would try to verify the user and see a verification failure.

-We would like to clarify that the session server is not the one checking for game ownership and therefore this proposal would not allow someone to run Minecraft without purchasing it.

 ## Implementations

 [NoSession](https://github.com/thefightagainstmalware/NoSession) is an implementation of a similar system.
 Full disclosure: One of the authors of this proposal the maintainer of this implementation.